-London Bridge Accident: London, Borough Market & Vauxhall area Under 'Terror Attack' - Nigeria Today
+Terrorist Attacks at London Bridge & Borough Market, Stabbing At Vauxhall Area - Police say - Nigeria Today

 The Sun reports that Eyewitnesses said several bodies are on the ground and people are receiving CPR after being stabbed with 12 inch long knives while a bomb squad has arrived on the scene.

-The Metropolitan
+The Metropolitan Police and London Ambulance are

 This post was syndicated from Cambells Blog - Nigerian News Today, Top Headlines | Naija Music Download.
 Click here to read the full text on the original website.